 |Research e.g. Hattie, Sutton Trust and ‘Transforming Writing’ (National Literacy Trust)|

-As a consequence, the priorities are:
+As a consequence, the intended outcomes of our current strategy plan are:

 The school feels confident that these priorities will also serve to prepare the children for the New National Curriculum, which is a ‘mastery’ curriculum.

 This statement details our school’s use of pupil premium funding for 2021/2022 - 2024/2025 (and recovery premium for the 2021 to 2022 academic year) to help improve the attainment of our disadvantaged pupils.

 Main barriers to educational achievement faced by eligible pupils:

 - Poor basic skills upon entry to school, particularly in Communication and Language, Physical Development and Social and Emotional Development

 - Dyslexia type difficulties / poor phonological awareness and reading fluency